SachinParshetti/intro-card/README.md

 # This is a intro card
-this is card card created with css and css animation
+this is card intro card created with html and css.